Cherry Willingham

 Cherry Willingham is a large village and civil parish in the West Lindsey district of Lincolnshire, England.
 The population at the 2011 census was 3,506.
-It is situated approximately 4 mi east from of Lincoln.
+It is situated approximately 4 mi east from Lincoln.
 Neighbouring villages are Reepham, Nettleham and Fiskerton.

 The village is twinned with the French village Le Grand-Lucé.

 The village has two schools, Cherry Willingham Primary School and the Priory Pembroke Academy, shopping centre, library, surgery, two pubs, a church and a chapel.